Competition Year: 2017

 Team Pegasus, from the University of Southampton, is the first team from the UK to participate in the University Rover Challenge.
 We are a group of eight final year Mechanical Engineering students equipped with passion, willingness, experience, and are united by the same endeavor which is to travel to the US and compete with teams from all around the world.
 Our team decided to design and build the next generation Mars Rover that will one day work alongside human explorers in the field.

-The overall mechanism of the Pegasus rover is based on our three key attributes – robustness, reliability and simplicity.
+The overall mechanical design of the Pegasus rover is based on our three key attributes – robustness, reliability, and simplicity.
 Our team has adopted an iterative design process that has enabled us to develop and test new design concepts rapidly.
 We have managed to assemble a preliminary testing prototype of the rover and its robotic arm in December, which has enabled us to evaluate the design thoroughly and apply lessons learned to produce an improved system.

 The robotic arm is a 5 DoF articulated system consisting of a rotating base, two rotary joints powered by linear actuators, and a 2 DoF wrist mechanism.
 The robotic arm is also designed to be easily removable depending on the nature of the task.
 The workspace of the arm was derived according to the needs of the Equipment Servicing and Extreme Retrieval Tasks where several design iterations were required to identify the most optimal geometry of the joints and actuators.
 The design also incorporates an interchangeable end effector which connects to the wrist mechanism allowing it to be changed depending on the nature of the task.